parkhi/parkhi.github.io/crypto-backend.md

 The backend needed to:

-- Fetch data daily and normalize it into a consistent schema.
+- **Fetch & Normalize** → Pull data daily from multiple providers (prices, market charts, on-chain metrics) and reshape it into a consistent schema.
-- Provide endpoints for both simple and time-series queries.
+- **Serve Endpoints** → Expose both simple price lookups and time-series queries through clean FastAPI endpoints.
-- Cache results in Redis for sub-200ms responses.
+- **Cache Aggressively** → Store results in Redis with tuned TTLs to ensure sub-200ms responses.
+- **Persist History** → Save normalized data in Postgres across multiple schemas for efficient analytics and queries.
-- Secure requests with API keys and JWT-based auth.
+- **Secure Access** → Protect routes with API keys and JWT-based auth (with admin keys for privileged actions).
-- Rate-limit users to protect upstream APIs.
-- Give admins visibility into logs.
+- **Rate Limit Fairly** → Use a Redis-based limiter to prevent abuse and stay within upstream API quotas.
+- **Support Operations** → Provide admins with structured, exportable logs for debugging and audits.

 ---